 Mori Fadakaran

-For Occupational Therapist Mori Fadakaran, choosing to settle in Shepparton was more than a career move, it was a life changing decision.
+For Occupational Therapist Mori Fadakaran, moving to Shepparton wasn’t just a career step, it was a life-changing decision.

-Originally from Iran, Mori spent a decade working in hospitals, including three years in senior OT roles focused on traumatic brain injury and spinal cord injury.
+Originally from Iran, Mori spent a decade working in hospitals, including senior OT roles focused on traumatic brain and spinal cord injury.

-After moving to Australia two years ago, he spent a year in Melbourne before applying for a hospital-based role at GV Health.
+After relocating to Australia two years ago, he spent a year in Melbourne before joining GV Health.

 “I was new to the country and open to trying a different city,” he said.